-UK homes are built to stay warm during cold winters, but what about during the summer, when a cool home is your only escape from the heat?
-It’s an increasingly important question as climate change brings about weird weather conditions, including hotter summers.
-Investing in air conditioning and fans is the obvious way to cool your home, but doing so can really ramp up your electricity bill.
-Fortunately, there are a number of simple DIY techniques that can achieve a similar effect, without significant expense.
+Investing in air conditioning and fans is the obvious way to cool your home, but doing so can really ramp up your electricity bill – something most people are already struggling with since April’s price cap increase.
+Fortunately, there are a number of simple DIY techniques that can achieve a similar effect without significant expense.

-In this heat, it’s tempting to fling open as many windows as you can and hope for a delicious cross breeze, but being more strategic about when and where you open your windows can ensure you turn the physics of airflow to your advantage.
-For example, opening windows when the air outside is cooler, such as during the evening hours, will let the cooler air into your home and serve as a form of natural ventilation.
+On a stiflingly hot day, it’s tempting to fling open as many windows as you can and hope for a delicious cool breeze, but being more strategic about when and where you open your windows can ensure you turn the physics of airflow to your advantage.
+For example, opening windows when the air outside is cooler, such as during the morning and evening hours, will let the cooler air into your home and serve as a form of natural ventilation.

 Shielding your roof from the sunlight is also important.
 Special reflective paint, or painting your roof with lighter colours, can be very effective in protecting both your roof and your windows.

-Stack a mixing bowl with ice and place it in front of a fan.
+Did you know that you can make your own mini aircon device by using just a bowl of ice and a fan?
+Stack a mixing bowl with ice and place it in front of your fan.
 The ice chills the air being blown by the fan.
 The folks who suggested this method claim that it reduced their air conditioner’s workload by 50%.

 It’s common sense, but using an oven or stove creates more heat in your home.
 Since the weather is good, you might as well get out the grill and take advantage of warm summer evenings.